qlawmarq/qlawmarq.net-contents/blogs/en/iphone-macos-remote-development-tailscale-shellfish-tmux.md

 brew install tmux
 ```

+If you're not using Homebrew, download the installers from each official website.

 #### 1.2 tmux Configuration (Recommended)

-Create a tmux configuration file optimized for Claude Code and AI tools.
+Create a tmux configuration file.

+If you're already using tmux, you can keep your existing setup.
+However, the configuration below is optimized for AI terminal tools—consider using it as a reference.

+**Benefits of this configuration**:

+- **Claude Code compatible**[^5]: 500,000 lines of scrollback to fully view long outputs
+- **True Color**[^4]: Latest color schemes display correctly (using tmux-256color)
+- **CJK character optimization**: Improved display quality for Japanese characters
+- **iOS optimization**: Design considering touch operations and keyboard position

-Save the following to `~/.tmux.conf`:
+Save the following content to `~/.tmux.conf`:

 ```bash
 # ====================================================================================